ddwalk77/FDIP/README.md

 good fit.
 This is available in RandomForestMulti.ipynb.
 The increase in performance was negligible.

-The preliminary indication from implementations on the test data as outlined above was that Random Forest was the best performer.
-Because of this, Random Forest with multi-output was revisited with the two target features only and refined hyperparameters as outlined above, with the intention of finding a good fit.
-This is available in RandomForestMulti.ipynb.
-The increase in performance was negligible.

 ## Analysis of Results
 In summary, as expected from the data analysis and exploration, no further insights were gained and accuracy is low.
 Results are no better than a guess of